shakfu/py-js/README.md

 A significant time of this project has been devoted to developing and refining different ways of packaging and deploying the externals.

-At the time of this writing, and since the recent switch of the main branch to the new [max-sdk-base](https://github.com/cycling74/max-sdk-base) submodule dependency, we believe that the project is quite close to being compatible with Apple Silicon-based machines.
-Indeed a recent test did produce a successful compilation and usage test result.
+At the time of this writing, and since the switch to the new [max-sdk-base](https://github.com/cycling74/max-sdk-base), the project **is compatible with Apple Silicon-based machines** but only produces 'native' (`x86_64` or `arm64`) externals with no current or future plans to produce 'fat' or universal externals which serve both architectures.
+Also Note that codesigned and notarized `arm64`-based externals are still not available for download.
+This will ne addressed in the next release.

-Nonetheless, until further testing has been achieved across all build variants, we still maintain that all of the externals currently only work on MacOS x86_64 machines.

 For some of the less developed externals and experimental features please don't be surprised if Max seg-faults (especially if you try the cython wrapped `api` module which operates on the c-level of the Max SDK).